ChristianRL23/timetalk-api/README.md

     "lastName": "Ramírez"
   },
   "creationDate": "2024-10-08T08:59:40.9176076",
-  "title": "My new post",
-  "description": "This is a post!",
-  "likes": [],
+  "title": "What do you think of dive watches?", "description": "I've always wanted a dive watch.
+Does anyone have recommendations or brands worth considering?", "likes": [],
   "comments": []
 }